 We see from the onset the odd behavior of Hamlet, played by tenor Allan Clayton as a sloppy and overweight fellow, casually friendly one minute, somber and ill-mannered the next.

 Everyone else in this Hamlet seen through the eyes of Hamlet is whatever Hamlet makes of them.
 Claudius (Rodney Gilfry) comes off as a pretentious bully, the Old King is played by the once sonorous John Tomlinson as an eccentric grandfather fond of parading around in his underwear.
-Tomlinson also plays both the Player King and the Gravedigger injecting histrionics when his once glorious voice no longer can do much.
+Tomlinson also plays both the Player King and the Gravedigger injecting histrionics when his once glorious voice can no longer suffice.

 Barbara Hannigan looking a bit long in the tooth to be convincing as the virginal Ophelia also plays a good portion of the opera in her underwear.
 Sarah Connolly is Gertrude, Kim Begley is Polonius and Jacques Imbrailo is Horatio, but it is only the latter that makes a memorable impression with his honest acting.